ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 2. Some configuration items are dependent on other configuration items, and they cannot be configured before their dependencies are met

-This means that binary API calls must be called in a certain order.
+This means that VPP binary API calls must be called in a certain order.
 The VPP agent uses the KV Scheduler to ensure this order, managing configuration dependencies and caching configuration items until their dependencies are met.
 Any plugin that configures something that is dependent on some other plugin's configutation items can be registered with the KV scheduler and profit from this functionality.

-As a first step, we will use the special [proto model][1].
-The model defines two simple messages - an `Interface` and a `Route` requiring some interface.
-The model demonstrates simple dependency between configuration items (since we need an interface to configure the route).
+First, we define a simple northbound [proto model][1] that we will use in our example plugin.
+The model defines two simple messages - an  `Interface` and a `Route` that depends on some interface.
+The model demonstrates a simple dependency between configuration  items (basically, we need an interface to configure a route).

-**Important note:** The vpp-agent uses the orchestrator component, which responsibility is to collect northbound data if provided from multiple sources (mainly a KVDB store and GRPC).
-The orchestrator requires exact message names in order to perform successful marshalling, thus those methods have to be generated using special protobuf option (together with the following import):
+**Important note:** The vpp-agent uses the Orchestrator component, which is responsible for collecting northbound data from multiple sources (mainly a KV Store and GRPC clients).
+To marshall/unmarshall proto messages defined in northbound proto models, the Orchestrator needs message names to be present in the messages.
+To generate code where message names are present in proto messages we must use the following special protobuf option (together with its import):
 ```proto
 import "github.com/gogo/protobuf/gogoproto/gogo.proto";
 option (gogoproto.messagename_all) = true;